SX-SS/G2seg/README.md

-# Gaze-supervised Medical Image Segmentation
+# Graph-based Neighbor-Aware Network for Gaze-Supervised Medical Image Segmentation

 This project contains the training and testing code for the paper, as well as the model weights trained according to our method.